GoogleCloudPlatform/community/tutorials/sigfox-gw/index.md

     * curl
     * docker

-1. Configure `gcloud` to use your new GCP project:
+1. Configure `gcloud` to use your new Google Cloud project:

         $ gcloud init